 When charging smart, you can expect maximum power ratings of up to 150kW, which translates to fast charging and, to circle back to our first point, more efficient energy usage.

-In fact, fast charging is directly correlated with energy efficiency here because shorter charge times make it easier to avoid peak hours altogether.
+Fast charging is directly correlated with energy efficiency here because shorter charge times make it easier to avoid peak hours altogether.

 One of the more common customer concerns around purchasing an electric vehicle is the notion that doing so will involve a drastic lifestyle change.